Branding of the IKO Metals factory

 Wall of Fame (3)

-Banners, leaflets, gift stickers, and outdoor and online branding for a campaign aimed at attracting local community visitors to discover the region’s largest construction manufacturing facility.
+Banners, leaflets, stickers for gifts, outdoor and online branding for a campaign aimed at attracting local communities to explore the largest construction manufacturing facility in the region.

 Marketing materials for Open Day (1)